 Occupational therapy practitioners are required to complete twenty-four (24) professional development units (PDUs) as a condition for license renewal.
-The PDUs must be taken in the two-year period preceding the biennial renewal of the license.

 CCR section 4161(a)(1) defines professional development activities as:

 - 1. One hour of participation in a professional development activity qualifies for one PDU: - 2.
 One academic credit equals 10 PDUs; - 3.
 One Continuing Education Unit (CEU) equals 10 PDUs.